 - Proceed to frost the top and sides of the cake using your angled spatula or a large piping bag fitted with a large cake icer tip.
 Once the sides of the cake are covered, use you icing smoother to remove any excess frosting.

-For tips and tricks no how to decorate this cupcake, please refer to blog post
+For tips and tricks no how to decorate this cake, please refer to blog post

 Keywords: cake decorating, buttercream flowers, vanilla cake, moist vanilla cake